Hadith vs. Qur'anic Logic:

 himself would be the source of confusion — a theologically

 untenable claim.
-Worse, God's deliberate and precise Word
+Worse, God's deliberate and precise word

 choice of "hadith" in telling contexts that deny it divine